thingsboard/thingsboard.github.io/docs/user-guide/oauth-2-support.md

         title: 'Click on the OAuth 2.0 client to view its details.
 Switch to editing mode by clicking the large orange button;'
     1:
         image: /images/user-guide/oauth-2-support/managing-oauth2-client-2-ce.png
         title: 'Make the required modifications.
-Then confirm and save the changes by clicking the "Apply Changes" button.'
+Then confirm and save the changes by clicking the "Apply changes" button.'

 deleting-oauth2-client-1:
     0: